Best Networking Apps for Events in 2025

 5 April 2025 · 9 min read

-Whether you're attending a music festival, a tech conference, a professional meetup, or a community social, the question of how to actually meet interesting people at live events has become more relevant — and more solvable — than ever.
+Whether you're at a music festival, a tech conference, a professional meetup, or a community social, the question of how to actually meet interesting people at live events has become more relevant — and more solvable — than it used to be.

-The landscape of event networking apps has matured enough that meaningful options exist for most event contexts.
-This guide covers what's worth using in 2025 and, critically, for which situations.
+The event networking app space has matured enough that meaningful options exist for most event contexts.
+This guide covers what's worth using in 2025 and, more importantly, for which situations.

 You might reasonably ask: why do you need an app for this at all?
 People have been meeting each other at events for centuries without software.

-A few reasons why apps add value in the current context:
+A few reasons apps genuinely add value right now.

-Social friction is higher than it used to be.
 Phone-first culture has raised the social cost of cold approaches.
-An app that creates a shared, consensual context for connection — "we're both using this, we're both open to meeting" — reduces the awkwardness significantly.
+An app that creates a shared, consensual context for connection — "we're both using this, we're both open to meeting" — reduces the awkwardness considerably.

-Events are larger and more anonymous.
-A 5,000-person festival or 2,000-person conference is a different social environment from the village fair.
+Events are also larger and more anonymous than they used to be.
+A 5,000-person festival or 2,000-person conference is a different social environment from a village fair.
 You can't just meet everyone.
-A tool that helps you identify the people most worth meeting is genuinely useful.
+A tool that helps you find the people most worth meeting is genuinely useful.

 FirstMove is the strongest purpose-built option for consumer social events.
 It's a free app (iOS and Android) designed for anyone at any live event.